Farid Basharat

-Farid Basharat (born 2 August 1997) is an Afghan-born English mixed martial artist who currently competes in the Bantamweight division of the Ultimate Fighting Championship (UFC).
+Farid Basharat (فرید بشارت; born 2 August 1997) is an Afghan-born British mixed martial artist who currently competes in the Bantamweight division of the Ultimate Fighting Championship (UFC).
+As of July 11, 2026, he is #9 in the Meta UFC bantamweight rankings.

 Background

-Farid and his older brother Javid, who is also a UFC fighter, arrived in England from Afghanistan with his mother as a refugee as a child, where they rejoined their father.
+Farid and his older brother Javid, who is a PFL fighter, arrived in England from Afghanistan with his mother as a refugee child, where they rejoined their father.
 The bantamweight siblings have been in a perpetual competition with one another since their early childhood days.

 Mixed martial arts career

 Early career

 Basharat maintained an undefeated record fighting mostly on the English regional scene, starting out with his debut unanimous decision win over Camilo Petkoff at "FightStar Championship 14" in April 2018.
 He continued with victories via submissions, decisions, and a KO in the next 7 bouts.

 Basharat was invited to compete at Dana White's Contender Series Season 6, where he faced Allan Begosso.
 He won the bout via unanimous decision and earned a UFC contract in the process.